kiddico/strang/README.md

     'this is %s' % 'strang'

-would normally evaluate to "this is istrang", but if the first string was a strang string the modulo of the first string by the second would be returned.
+would normally evaluate to "this is strang", but if the first string was a strang string the modulo of the first string by the second would be returned.

 ### What?